levinericzimmermann/pyquenzer/README.md

 ## usage (see [example](https://github.com/uummoo/pyquenzer/tree/master/example/example.py))

 For generating WAV - files, its necessary to define an **Instrument** first.
-This **Instrument** contains details about the synthesisation process.
-In the next step one may pass arguments about the content (pitch and rhythm) that shall be synthesised to the previously defined **Instrument**.
+This **Instrument** contains details about the synthetisation process.
+In the next step one may pass arguments about the content (pitch and rhythm) that shall be synthesized to the previously defined **Instrument**.

 ### 1. Defining an instrument.